SobremonteKate/SobremonteKate/README.md

 ## 🐾 Fun Facts

 - Matcha enthusiast 🍵
-- Love making projects
-- Born to be a film student, forced to take a tech course kidding
+- Born to be a Multimedia tudent, forced to take a tech course kidding

 ---